Primary 1 Readiness: 30 Skills Your Child Needs (2027 Checklist)

 12. Hold a pencil with a tripod grip

-Three fingers (thumb, index, middle) holding the pencil near the tip.
-If your child still uses a fist grip at K2, work on this actively.
+Three fingers — thumb, index, middle — holding the pencil near the tip.
+If your child still uses a fist grip at K2, work on it gently but consistently.
 Our guide on fine motor skills and handwriting readiness has specific exercises.
+The occupational therapist at our polyclinic recommended playdough squeezing and threading small beads — simple stuff that builds the right muscles.

 13. Write on lined paper